MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/new-order-notification-for-woocommerce/README.txt

 * POPUP NOTIFICATION WHEN A NEW ORDER RECEIVED

-* ENABLE/DISABLE SOUND PLAYING

-* UPLOAD YOUR ALARM SOUND TO PLAY WITH POPUP NOTIFICATION

-* NOTIFICATION KEEPS SHOWING UNTIL YOU CONFIRM THE NEW ORDER
+* NOTIFICATION KEEPS SHOWING UNTIL YOU ACKNOWLEDGE THE NEW ORDER

+* SET YOUR ALARM SOUND TO PLAY WITH POPUP NOTIFICATION

-* SET THE REFRESH TIME OF NEW ORDER CONTROLLER
+* SET THE REFRESH TIME OF NEW ORDER PAGE

 **Woocommerce custom order page with recent orders for showing a popup notification with sound when a new order received.**